 Morgan spoke about playing in the IPL after his side London Spirit lost to the Northern Superchargers in the The Hundred on Tuesday.
 He also stated that the decision to play in the IPL will be personal choice for other contracted England players.
 If someone wants to rest, they can take it during that period according to Morgan.

-“It’s a complete individual decision.
+"It's a complete individual decision.
 I think it was a win-win either way.
-If we went to Bangladesh we’d play in conditions that are foreign to us.
-If some guys go to the IPL, they’ll play in similar conditions [to the World Cup] or for guys that need a rest, they take a rest.
+If we went to Bangladesh we'd play in conditions that are foreign to us.
+If some guys go to the IPL, they'll play in similar conditions

 "We've a lot of cricket to play between now and then.
 We've planned on the tour going ahead - that's been part of our planning for a long time now - but equally, given the nature in which we now compete and live our lives, it's not a bad thing for guys to either take time off or go to the IPL if they feel refreshed and have enough energy," he said according to ESPNCricinfo.